-The Survey, aimed at getting first hand information from the graduates on a number of topics, including: (i) curricula, classroom environment, and teaching-learning issues; (ii) alumnicollege relations; and, (iii) industry-academe relationships, as perceived by the graduates.
-Of particular interest here are the remarks made and arguments presented by the respondents, on the need to replace traditional teaching that has persisted, with better more effective methods of course delivery.
-(12) Therefore, the impetus behind this paper has been the views expressed and suggestions offered by these graduates, who have experienced some negative aspects of a "classroom setting", as students of science and/or engineering in the Gulf Region.
+The Survey, aimed at getting first hand information from the graduates on a number of topics, including: (i) curricula, classroom environment, and teaching-learning issues; (ii) alumni- college relations; and, (iii) industry-academe relationships, as perceived by the graduates.
+Of particular interest here are the remarks made and arguments presented by the respondents, on the need to replace traditional teaching that has persisted, with better more effective methods of course delivery.(12)Therefore, the impetus behind this paper has been the views expressed and suggestions offered by these graduates, who have experienced some negative aspects of a "classroom setting", as students of science and/or engineering in the Gulf Region.
 Majority of respondents have come to the realization, after having finished college, that learning is not an automatic consequence of pouring information into a student's head.
-The process should have an enduring value beyond the classroom!
-It was also a call for the colleges of the Region to begin transforming learning and teaching, by sponsoring new initiatives that will seed, promote, and encourage faculty to adopt "classroom-based pedagogies of engagement"; particularly cooperative and problem-based learning.
-This raises a general question: How can the Region, as one entity, promote systematic change to the educational process, taking advantage of the wealth of available information on teaching and learning?
+The process should have an enduring value beyond the classroom.
+It was also a call for the colleges of the Region to begin transforming learning and teaching, by sponsoring new initiatives that will seed, promote, and encourage faculty to adopt "classroom-based pedagogies of engagement"- particularly cooperative and problem-based learning.
+This raises a general question: How can the Region promote systematic change to the educational process, taking advantage of the wealth of available information on teaching and learning?
 There is no easy answer.
 But, developing a new cadre of engineering faculty who are comfortable using novel engagement strategies would be a step in the right direction.

-Teaching/Learning Practices in the Region: Preliminary Findings learn about current teaching and learning practices, and instructors' views on ways to improve the classroom environment in the Region.
+Teaching/Learning Practices in the Region: Preliminary Findings

+To get first-hand information on teaching practices and classroom activities in the colleges of the Region, the author traveled several times to the Region, and was able to meet with faculty members and administrators from three engineering colleges, in an effort to learn about current teaching and learning practices, and instructors' views on ways to improve the classroom environment in the Region.
 A total of 24 faculty members responded voluntarily - on a rather short notice - and expressed their views orally, supplemented with written statements.
 The main headings/questions raised by the author, during the interviews, were: